AdobeDocs/experience-manager-65.fr-FR/help/sites-developing/page-templates-editable.md

 >[!CAUTION]
 >
->You must not change anything in the `/libs` path.
+>Vous ne devez rien modifier dans le chemin `/libs`.
 This is because the content of `/libs` is overwritten the next time you upgrade your instance (and may be overwritten when you apply either a hotfix or feature pack).

 Les types de modèle spécifiques à un site doivent être stockés dans l’emplacement comparable :